 Following our recently published methodology on environmental, social, and governance (ESG) principles in credit ratings (see "Environmental, Social, And Governance Principles In Credit Ratings," published Oct.
-10, 2021, on RatingsDirect), we intend to provide additional disclosure and transparency by applying ESG Credit Indicators to publicly rated entities.
-From mid-November to December, we plan to publish these indicators for individual companies in the corporate and infrastructure, banking, and insurance sectors, and we'll cover other asset classes in 2022.
-We will initially release these indicators through ESG sector report cards, and subsequently we plan to incorporate and update them in our issuer-specific rating publications to complement our existing Credit Rating analysis and surveillance.
-Below we explain the definitions and application in determining the ESG Credit Indicators.
+10, 2021), we intend to provide additional disclosure and transparency by applying ESG credit indicators to publicly rated entities.
+We published ESG credit indicator report cards for the corporate and infrastructure, banking, and insurance sectors from mid-November to January for individual companies, and we will begin implementation of other asset classes in spring 2022 continuing into 2023.
+Following the initial release of the report cards, we plan to incorporate and update the ESG credit indicators in our issuer-specific credit rating publications to complement our existing credit rating analysis and surveillance.
+Below we explain the definitions and application in determining the ESG credit indicators.

-Our ESG Criteria seek to enhance transparency in how and where we capture ESG factors in credit ratings through the application of sector-specific criteria.
-Our ESG Credit Indicators provide additional disclosure by reflecting our opinion of how material the influence of ESG factors is on the various analytical components in our rating analysis through an alphanumerical 1-5 scale (see Table 1).
-ESG Credit Indicators are applied after the ratings have been determined.
+Our ESG criteria seek to enhance transparency in how and where we capture ESG factors in credit ratings through the application of sector-specific criteria.
+Our ESG credit indicators provide additional disclosure by reflecting our opinion of how material the influence of ESG factors is on the various analytical components in our rating analysis through an alphanumerical 1-5 scale (see Table 1).

-Given an ESG Credit Indicator is an alphanumeric representation of the qualitive assessment of ESG factors' impact on creditworthiness produced as part of the ratings process, accordingly the application of--or change of--an ESG Credit Indicator cannot in itself trigger a credit rating or outlook change.
-However, the impact of ESG factors on creditworthinesss could contribute to a rating action, which in turn could lead to a change in the ESG Credit Indicator.
-Through the release of ESG Credit Indicators, we aim to further delineate and summarize the relevance of ESG factors to our credit analysis by isolating our opinion of their credit influence and separating it from the non-ESG factors affecting the credit rating.
+Given an ESG credit indicator is an alphanumeric representation of the qualitive assessment of ESG factors' impact on creditworthiness produced as part of the ratings process, accordingly the application of--or change of--an ESG credit indicator cannot in itself trigger a credit rating or outlook change.
+However, the impact of ESG factors on creditworthiness could contribute to a rating action, which in turn could lead to a change in the ESG credit indicator.
+Through the release of ESG credit indicators, we aim to further delineate and summarize the relevance of ESG factors to our credit analysis by isolating our opinion of their credit influence and separating it from the non-ESG factors affecting the credit rating.

 |ESG Credit Indicators|